This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - admission decision means a final decision made under any University policy or procedure relating to admission decisions;

-- appeal means a decision that has been referred to an Appeal Panel under Part 2;
+- appeal means a decision that has been referred to an Appeal Panel under (part 2 – Appeal);

-- complaint decision means a decision made under the University's Student Complaint policy and procedures;
+- complaint decision means a decision made under the University's general student complaint policy and procedures;

-- eligible person means someone who is not a current student, but who is eligible under the Student Complaints Policy to lodge a complaint under that process.
+- eligible person means someone who is not a current student, but who is eligible under the applicable policy or the Exclusion for Safety Reasons Regulations 2019 to lodge a complaint or an appeal;

 - notice unless otherwise specified, notice will mean notice that is provided in person, or sent either by post or by email, to a student's last known postal or email address;